HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/bulk-actions.md

 - Assets By Location

 :::{note}
-This topic does not cover {ref}`bulk importing assets<Adding-assets-doc>` or bulk importing custom properties as they are not available from the *Bulk Actions* menu.
-Furthermore, bulk actions related to {ref}`user administration<User-administration-doc>` are not covered here.
+This topic does not cover {ref}`bulk importing assets<adding-assets-doc>` or bulk importing custom properties as they are not available from the *Bulk Actions* menu.
+Furthermore, bulk actions related to {ref}`user administration<user-administration-doc>` are not covered here.
 :::

 ```{image} /product/asset-management/media/bulkactions.png